An honest side-by-side look at ContractParser and Parseur — where each one is stronger, and which to pick based on what you actually need.

 Both price per page, but with very different commitment structures.

-ContractParser: pay per page. $0.10/page Standard, $0.20/page Verified (includes the audit pass).
+ContractParser: pay per page. $0.15/page Verified (default, includes the audit pass), $0.10/page Quick for bulk runs.
 No subscription.
 No monthly commitment.
 No expiring credits. $2.00 minimum per batch.

 Parseur's free tier (20 pages/month, no card) is genuinely useful for small steady volume.
 If you process 15-20 documents a month, you never pay a cent.